vitaliihonta/landing/mdoc/input/workflows-activities.md

 )
 ```

-Here is the very basic Workflow Interface example:
+The next step is the activity interface:
 ```scala mdoc:silent
 import zio._
 import zio.temporal._